benjamincrozat/legacy-blog/README.md

 - Testing.
 This is a crucial part in ensuring everything don't break and Google does not penalize me.
 Because I can be forgetful, distracted and overconfident sometimes.
 These are flaws of human beings that can easily be mitigated by machines.
 By the way, I don't aim for 100% code coverage, I don't think this metric reflects the stability of the codebase.
 - How to use various frontend technologies such as Livewire v3, Volt, Alpine.js, and Tailwind CSS.

+## Notes

+- I don't care about code coverage and static analysis, so you won't find that here.
+- This pure and plain Laravel.
+If you know the framework, you can find your way around the codebase.
+- The tests are organized just like the source code.
+Most of the time, it makes it easier to know what is tested and what is not.

 ## Requirements

 - PHP 8.2+